 DIY Ductless Mini Split Maintenance Tips

-- Clear the Outdoor Unit: The outdoor condenser needs room to breathe.
 Remove leaves, dirt, or debris gathered around the unit.
-You can gently brush the coils or use a garden hose (never a pressure washer) to rinse away stubborn grime, ensuring the system can effectively release heat.
+You can gently brush the coils or use a garden hose—never a pressure washer—to rinse away stubborn grime.

-- Check the Drain Line: A clogged drain line can cause water leaks and damage your walls.
-Locate the PVC drain pipe and ensure it’s clear of obstructions.
-If necessary, use a wet/dry vacuum to gently remove blockages.
+Locate the PVC drain pipe and ensure it remains clear of obstructions.
+If you suspect a blockage, use a wet/dry vacuum to gently remove the debris.

 When to Seek Professional Ductless Mini Split Maintenance